Tumefactive multiple sclerosis: Cause

 While standard multiple sclerosis process has an autoimmune response after the breach of the blood–brain barrier, in tumefactive MS things do not process in the same way, and demyelinating lesions do not always show antibody damage.
-Subjects with tumefactive multiple sclerosis display elevated levels of choline (Cho)/creatine ratio and increased lactate which is associated with demylinating diseases.
+Subjects with tumefactive multiple sclerosis display elevated levels of choline (Cho)/creatine ratio and increased lactate which is associated with demyelinating diseases.
 Cases also display oligoclonal bands in the cerebrospinal fluid.

 The disease is heterogeneous and the lesions do not always comply with the requirements for multiple sclerosis diagnosis (dissemination in time and space).
 In these cases it is only possible to speak about tumefactive demyelination (TD).